BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 >[Artificial intelligence] is the science and engineering of making intelligent machines, especially intelligent computer programs.
 It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable.

 In his definition, we do not find any explanation of what he actually means by *intelligence* which is unfortunate.
-Alan Turing, the father of computer science, gave us at least some criteria at hand.
+*[Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing)*, the father of computer science, gave us at least some criteria at hand.
 He asks in his article *Computing Machinery and Intelligence* {% cite turing:1950 %} more than 50 years before McCarthy

 >Can machines think?